Divyansh-ag14/langchain/email_gpt/readme.md

 Make sure to create a .env file in your project directory<br>
 <img src = "./folder_structure.png">
-Inside the file, provide your api key.
+<br>Inside the file, provide your api key.
 ```bash
 OPENAI_API_KEY = your_key
 ```